vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 ## Architecture

 The diagram below illustrates the high-level view of the system’s workflow on streaming video from the rover's camera to the mobile application via WebRTC.
-This article leans heavily into WebRTC, I suggest you go through the [fundamentals](https://webrtc.org/) first to get an overview of the peer-to-peer concept.
+This article leans a lot into WebRTC, you can go through the [fundamentals](https://webrtc.org/) to get an overview of the peer-to-peer concept.

 ![Hardware](./architecture_p2.jpg)